Bedrock-OSS/bedrock-wiki/docs/world-generation/world-generation-intro.md

 1. _Add new file>features>diamond_ore and Add new file>feature_rules>diamond_ore_.
 1. Now I'll save the files and open them in my Code Editor and make the necessary modifications.

-_You could've easily just written the files from scratch or copied them from somewhere without using bridge. in case you are having trouble installing it. **One place to find the Vanilla Files are the [Example Packs](https://www.minecraft.net/en-us/addons), another, a more complete one is [bridge.'s repository](https://github.com/bridge.-core/bridge../tree/master/static/vanilla)**._
+_You can also write the files from scratch or copy them from the vanilla behavior pack in the [bedrock-samples](https://github.com/Mojang/bedrock-samples) repository, which is the complete and current reference._

 ## Features